This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #EggoWaffleBar #CollectiveBias

 Okay, let’s talk about that homemade Mixed Berry Compote!

-I absolutely love this recipe for summer, and it’s not just for dessert.
+I absolutely love this recipe, and it’s not just for dessert.
 This beautiful berry compote would be perfect for topping your morning Kellogg’s Eggo Homestyle Waffles (sans ice cream).
 Of course, it’s also delicious on cake, topping crepes, and other sweet treats, too.

 This is one versatile sauce!